FrankLef/cookiecutter-dsci/README.md

     │   └── reports               <- Generated analyses as HTML, PDF, LaTeX, etc.
     │       └── data              <- Generated graphics, figures, tables, etc. used in reporting.
     │
-    ├── pipelines                 <- Pipelines and data workflows.
+    ├── src                       <- Store the source code.
-        ├── pipelines.py          <- The CLI entry point for all the pipelines.
+        ├── process.py            <- The CLI entry point for all the processes/pipelines.
-        ├── <project_name>        <- Code for the various steps of the pipelines.
+        ├── process               <- Code for the various steps of the processes/pipelines.
         │   ├──  __init__.py
         │   ├── etl.py            <- Download, generate, and process data.
         │   ├── visualize.py      <- Create visualizations.